Sequential Condition Evolved Interaction Knowledge Graph for Traditional Chinese Medicine Recommendation: Additional Experiment Information

+In this paper, we evaluate the performance of SCEIKG by comparing it against the following baselines.
+To carry out a fair comparison, all experiments are run on the same platform.
+We also utilize 64 batch sizes for traditional recommendation approaches and one patient for sequence-based models.
+Also, the early stop mechanism is also applied in the baseline methods and the number of layers is set to 3 for GCN-based models.

+\textbf{BPR} \citep{rendle2012bpr} performs poorly due to its neglect of multi-hop interactions and the evolving nature of a patient's condition.
+It presents a generic optimization criterion BPR-Opt for personalized ranking which is the maximum posterior estimator derived from a Bayesian analysis of the traditional recommendation.
+64-dim embedding tables implement the model, the learning rate $10^{-3}$, 64 batch size, and the Adam as optimizer.
+Also, we utilize an early stop mechanism to train all models.

+\textbf{GCN} \citep{kipf2016semi} introduces the degree matrix of the node to solve the problem of self-loops and the normalization of the adjacency matrix and sums the embedding of neighbor nodes to update the current node.
+The parameter settings of GCN are the same as the SMGCN \citep{jin2020syndrome}.

+\textbf{KGAT} \citep{wang2019kgat} incorporates higher-order collaborative signals for traditional recommendations, it falls short in exploring the higher-order relationships specific to TCM recommendations, namely the connections between symptom sets and herb sets.
+Following the original paper, we implement the 64-dim embedding tables.
+Adam is used as the optimizer with a learning rate at $10^{-4}$.

+\textbf{GAMENet} \citep{shang2019gamenet} and \textbf{SafeDrug} \citep{yang2021safedrug} capture comprehensive medical histories of patients utilizing longitudinal vectors of medical codes.
+These models solely consider the patient's medication records and fail to capture the nuanced aspects of the physique.
+Although GAMENet exhibits some similarities to our model when $Top$-$K$ is set to 20, its performance lags behind ours for other $Top$-$K$ values, thus underscoring the strength of our patient history-based approach.
+We use the same suit of hyperparameters reported in the original papers: the learning rate at $5 \times 10^{-4}$ use 64-dim embedding tables and 64-dim GRU as RNN.

+\textbf{SMGCN} \citep{jin2020syndrome} obtains the embedding of symptoms and herbs and recommends herbs through an implicit syndrome induction process.
+For SMGCN, the learning rate is $2e-4$ and the dimension of the GCN layer is 128.
+The regularization coefficient is set to $7 \times 10^{-3}$, the dimensions of the embedded layer and the hidden layer are 64, the GCN output dimension of the last layer is 256 and the MLP layer size is 256.

+\textbf{KDHR} \citep{yang2022multi} introduces herb properties as additional auxiliary information by constructing an herb knowledge graph and employs a graph convolution model with multi-layer information fusion to obtain symptom and herb feature representations. the initial learning rate is $3 \times 10^{-4}$, Adam is used to optimize the parameters, and the regularization coefficient is set to 0.007.

-Note that GAMENet and SafeDrug are not considered baseline since it requires extra ontology data.
+Although \textbf{SMGCN} \citep{jin2020syndrome} and \textbf{KDHR} \citep{yang2022multi} achieve excellent accuracy for TCM recommendation, both models neglect the crucial aspect of accounting for changes in a patient's condition over time.
+Note that GAMENet and SafeDrug are not considered baseline since they require extra ontology data.
 Also, when applying our dataset in KDHR, we removed the module for the herb knowledge graph.